BREAK THE CYCLE, NOW!

 SAFETY ALERT: Computer use can be monitored and it is impossible to completely clear all website footprints.
 If you are in danger, please use a safer computer that your abuser can not access directly or remotely, or call Ohio Domestic Violence Network 800-934-9840 or the National Domestic Violence Hotline at 1-800-799-SAFE.

-It is very difficult for victims of intimate/domestic violence to recognize that they are victims and that they can leave abusive situations.
-The following resources are intended to assist people in recognizing the circumstances that are considered intimate/domestic violence.
-Intimate/domestic violence involves people who are or have been in a relationship such as husband-wife, boyfriend-girlfriend, or parent-child.
+It is very difficult for victims of intimate partner/domestic violence to recognize that they are victims and that they can leave abusive situations.
+The following resources are intended to assist people in recognizing the circumstances that are considered intimate partner/domestic violence.
+Intimate partner/domestic violence involves people who are or have been in a relationship such as husband-wife, boyfriend-girlfriend, or parent-child.
 Such relationships sometimes deteriorate, with one person becoming abusive toward the other, using physical violence and/or psychological threats.
 Recent research reveals that such abuse can increase and is worst when a victim attempts to end the relationship.
 It is critical, therefore, for victims to receive support in order to leave abusive situations safely.
-Our goal is to provide victims and witnesses of intimate/domestic violence with a set of resources to facilitate provision of such support.
+Our goal is to provide victims and witnesses of intimate partner/domestic violence with a set of resources to facilitate provision of such support.

 This site is dedicated to the memory of our physician and friend